-My mind naturally goes into ‘selfish mode’ and when I come back to my kids from Self Care, I am still thinking about Self Care, not my kids needs.
+My mind naturally goes into ‘selfish mode’ and when I come back to my kids from what everyone calls self care, I am still thinking about caring for myself, not my kids needs.
 I am not present with my children.
-All I can think about is how these little monstrosities are keeping me from my precious Self Care.
+All I can think about is how these little monstrosities are keeping me from my precious self-care.

-Sure I do the occasional Mommy Self Care things, when I really have the time for it.
+Sure I do the occasional mommy self care outings, when I really have the time for it.
 But it is not what gives me lasting daily joy.

-The term Self Care has been misconstrued over the past couple years.
-Adjusting the connotation of the word back to what is is supposed to mean is important, so Mommies can get what they really need from Self Care again.
-So Mommies can actually feel joy WHILE Momming.
+This term has been misconstrued over the past couple years.
+Adjusting the connotation of the word back to what it is supposed to mean is important, so Mommies can get what they really need from self care again.
+So we can actually feel joy WHILE Momming.

 Self Care vs Basic Care

-A lot of what people consider to be Self Care, falls more under the category of Basic Care.
+A lot of what people consider to be self-care, falls more under the category of basic care, in my opinion.

-By Basic Care I mean that I make sure to take care of myself like I would my kids.
-I make sure to eat every few hours (trying to choose healthier options), I take my vitamins and my green drink, I try to get enough sleep, and most importantly, I take a wonderfully LONG shower every night.
+By basic care, I mean that I make sure to take care of myself like I would my kids.
+I make sure to eat every few hours (trying to choose healthier options), I take my vitamins and my green drink, I try to get enough sleep, and most importantly, I take a wonderfully LONG shower every night after they fall asleep.

-That last one may push the boundaries of Basic Care to Self Care only because of the lengthy nature of the shower.
+That last one may push the boundaries from basic care to self-care only because of the lengthy nature of the shower.